Momentum-resolved spectroscopy of superconductivity with the quantum twisting microscope

 offering a novel approach to directly extract the pairing magnitude at each probed momentum, even away from the Fermi momentum.

 \cref{fig:coherence} illustrates this procedure.
-For an $s$-wave state, the $I''$ spectra (\cref{fig:dI2s}) show a pair of symmetric coherence peaks whose height ratio yields $|u_{\bs{k}}|^{2}/|v_{\bs{k}}|^{2}$, and the reconstructed pairing magnitude is isotropic (\cref{fig:cohrences}).
-In contrast, for $p_{y}$ symmetry, two distinct gap edges appear along the scan (\cref{fig:dI2px}), and the extracted pairing varies with the twist angle $\theta$ (corresponding to momentum $\kth$), (\cref{fig:coherencepx}).
-We note that a similar idea was proposed for ARPES measurements~\cite{bogoliubov_angle1,bogoliubov_angle2}; however, whereas ARPES can access the empty branch only at high temperatures, the QTM can do so even at low temperatures, so its measured coherence factors are unaffected by the Fermi distribution.
+For an $s$-wave state, the $I''$ spectra (\cref{fig:dI2s}) show a pair of bias-symmetric coherence peaks whose height ratio yields $|u_{\mathbf{k}}|^{2}/|v_{\mathbf{k}}|^{2}$, and the reconstructed pairing magnitude is isotropic (\cref{fig:cohrences}).
+In contrast, for $p_{y}$ symmetry, for each $\theta$, two distinct pairs of peaks appear along the bias scan (\cref{fig:dI2px}), and the extracted pairing varies with the twist angle $\theta$ (corresponding to momentum $\kth$), (\cref{fig:coherencepx}).
+We note that a similar idea was proposed for angle-resolved photoemission spectroscopy (ARPES) measurements~\cite{bogoliubov_angle1,bogoliubov_angle2}; however, whereas ARPES can access the positive energy branch only at high temperatures when these states are partially occupied, the QTM can do so even at low temperatures.

 In some systems, superconductivity might be based on a valley-polarized normal state that breaks TRS~\cite{liu2022isospin,kim2025topological,chou2025intravalley,parra2025band,han2025signatures,may2025pairing,friedlan2025valley,sedov2025probing,christos2023nodal}.
-Therefore, the relation $\xi_\bs{k}=\xi_{-\bs{k}}$ does not necessarily hold.
-However, the excitation energies are only slightly modified, $E_\bs{k}=\delta \xi_\bs{k}\pm \sqrt{\bar{\xi}_\bs{k}^2+\Delta_\bs{k}^2}$, where $\delta\xi_\bs{k}=\frac{\xi_\bs{k}-\xi_{-\bs{k}}}{2}$ and $\bar{\xi}_\bs{k}=\frac{\xi_\bs{k}+\xi_{-\bs{k}}}{2}$.
-The coherence factors in \cref{eq:coherenc} remain the same, up to the change $\xi_{\bs{k}}\rightarrow\bar{\xi}_{\bs{k}}$. \cref{eq:coh_extract} remains valid; only $E_\bs{k}$ is now measured relative to $\delta\xi_{\bs{k}}$ and the peaks are no longer symmetric around zero bias.
+Therefore, the relation $\xi_\mathbf{k}=\xi_{-\mathbf{k}}$ does not necessarily hold.
+However, the excitation energies are only slightly modified, $E_\mathbf{k}=\delta \xi_\mathbf{k}\pm \sqrt{\bar{\xi}_\mathbf{k}^2+\Delta_\mathbf{k}^2}$, where $\delta\xi_\mathbf{k}=\frac{\xi_\mathbf{k}-\xi_{-\mathbf{k}}}{2}$ and $\bar{\xi}_\mathbf{k}=\frac{\xi_\mathbf{k}+\xi_{-\mathbf{k}}}{2}$.
+The coherence factors in \cref{eq:coherenc} remain the same, up to the change $\xi_{\mathbf{k}}\rightarrow\bar{\xi}_{\mathbf{k}}$. \cref{eq:coh_extract} remains valid; only $E_\mathbf{k}$ is now measured relative to $\delta\xi_{\mathbf{k}}$ and the peaks are no longer symmetric around zero bias.

 In the measurement configuration discussed so far, scanning with a Dirac tip probes tunneling only in the vicinity of the tip Dirac point.
 Consequently, the accessible information is restricted to a narrow region of momentum space, providing only partial insight into the superconducting pairing structure and leaving possible nodal points along the Fermi surface out of reach.